- Wake up in your eco-bungalow to the soundtrack of the Amazon rainforest.

 - Climb the Via Ferrata route to witness the unsurpassed scenery of the Sacred Valley and the Urubamba River.

-- Hike the legendary Machu Picchu for incomparable views of the sanctuary and it’s awe-inspiring scenery.
+- Hike to Machu Picchu for incomparable views of the sanctuary and it’s awe-inspiring scenery.

 DAY 1: ARRIVE INTO LIMA